Williams Intermediate School serves 697 students in grades 4-6.

-Williams Intermediate School's student population of 801 students has grown by 8% over five school years.
+Williams Intermediate School's student population of 697 students has declined by 11% over five school years.

 Total Classroom Teachers